Rehearsal Strategies Towards Ensemble Cohesion:

 Once the strategies are outlined, this study invites the reader to follow my flute and piano duo's rehearsal arch, preparing for two performances of the Sonatine.
 I detail how those pre-defined rehearsal strategies were used, and to what extent they assisted us in overcoming cohesion-based rhythmic challenges in live performance.

 We discovered that implementing rehearsal strategies in our preparation had a positive impact on the overall artistic quality of the performances, and that combining multiple strategies was the most effective solution.
 The strategies could not relieve us of all challenges; but rather, they did help to minimise them.
 Ultimately, it was possible to attribute the overall success or satisfaction of our performances to the breadth of strategies employed during the rehearsal period, interlaced with key strategies engaged in concert.

 I believe this book is a valuable resource in two distinct ways.
-It is a catalogue of useful rehearsal strategies for others to implement in their future preparations, consolidated in one resource.
+It is a catalogue of useful rehearsal tools for others to implement in their preparation which is applicable to broader repertoire from the 20th Century onwards.
 Secondly, the research sheds light on how rehearsal strategies can enrich artistic integrity and performance quality.

 – Jonathan Henderson, March 2019